 Is It Too Late to Practice Prevention Strategies if You Already Have Dementia?

 Being Patient: Is it ever too late to practice SHIELD?
 What if you’ve already been diagnosed with dementia?

 Dr. Tanzi: Absolutely not.
 The older you are, the more you should practice it.
-If you’ve already been diagnosed, we can’t say that SHIELD will cure you, but the hope is that it will slow down the disease.
+If you’ve already been diagnosed, we can’t say that SHIELD will cure you, but the hope is that it will slow down Alzheimer’s disease.
 We’ve already tested the effect of meditation on your genes, so now, we’re going to take all the parts of SHIELD and do clinical trials that pharmaceutical companies will never do on lifestyle intervention and quantify their positive effects, looking at biomarkers, imaging and cognitive testing.

 My colleagues and I also invented a device that tracks eye and head-eye movement as an indicator of inflammation in the brain.
 We’re using it to detect concussions in football.
 Rather than just having a neurologist swing his finger around, this device would track eye movement as an indicator of how much synaptic dysfunction and inflammation there is in the brain.
 Even though this device is being made for concussions, we think this could become like a blood pressure cuff for the brain.
 You test the baseline and do this test with movement to track inflammation in the brain.
 We want to combine everything to create a brain health index (BHI): biomarkers, blood tests and imaging.
 When you go to the doctors, you learn your heart rate and blood pressure, but this could allow you to also know your BHI.